1. Pared down neutrals

 If you prefer a pared-down approach to interior design, a neutral living room colour scheme might be right for you.
 Warm amber tones and shades inspired by honey are particularly on-trend right now.
-If you’re concerned about using such a rich colour on your walls, think about incorporating honey hues in other ways, try adding in a honey-coloured leather sofa that would look striking against a cream-coloured wall.
+If you’re concerned about using such a rich colour on your walls, think about incorporating honey hues in other ways, try adding in a honey-coloured leather sofa that will look striking against a cream-coloured wall.

 To add warmth, think about adding a classic brown leather sofa and natural textures, such as an oak coffee table or bookcase.
 Or choose a textured or velvety fabric sofa or cuddle chair in gorgeous green to create a beautiful style statement.

-Bright teals and coral tones
+3. Bright teals and coral tones

-Soft blues and forest greens
+4. Soft blues and forest hues

-Deep browns and terracotta shades
+6. Rich browns and terracotta shades

 Understated yet timelessly stylish, brown shades are really coming into their own for living room interiors.
 For a contemporary take on brown, marry these rich tones with warm terracotta hues to create a cosy vibe in your home.
 If you’re nervous about painting your walls brown, think about pairing deep brown leather sofas and dark wood furniture with pale terracotta wall colours.
 The best colour schemes for living rooms are timeless like this one.

 SHOP BROWN LEATHER SOFAS

-Deep purples and cherry reds
+6. Deep purples and cherry reds